-Metric Baseline Year 1 Outcome Year 2 Outcome Mid-Year Outcome Data Desired Outcome for 2023-24 provided by professor Jennifer Kinkle to support educators on ways to the content areas.
-Middle school teachers will commit to school-wide enhance communication and social skills. implementation with data collection to continue and goolal skills. conversations on the impact of these strategies on student success.
-During our district-wide professional development days we provided sessions in math and language arts with Guided Language Acquisition Design (GLAD) strategies linked to district curriculum.
-Our TOSA has met with various grade levels to plan standards based units while modeling and co-teaching language acquisition strategies.
-The district is planning after school opportunities for teachers to meet, reflect and plan strategies starting in February with an emphasis on effective strategies while using our district curriculum and resources (Teachers Lounge - Make & Take).
-With a continued lack of substitutes, the district continues to strategically vision ways to provide professional development and follow up to meet the needs of our teachers.
+Metric Baseline Year 1 Outcome Year 2 Outcome Mid-Year Outcome Data Desired Outcome for 2023-24

+provided by professor Jennifer Kinkle to support the content areas.
+Middle school teachers will

+educators on ways to commit to school-wide

+enhance communication implementation with data

+and social skills. collection to continue

+conversations on the impact of these strategies

+on student success.

+During our district-wide

+professional development

+days we provided sessions

+in math and language arts

+with Guided Language Acquisition Design (GLAD)

+strategies linked to district

+curriculum.
+Our TOSA has

+met with various grade

+levels to plan standards

+based units while modeling

+and co-teaching language acquisition strategies.
+The

+district is planning after

+school opportunities for

+teachers to meet, reflect

+and plan strategies starting

+in February with an

+emphasis on effective strategies while using our

+district curriculum and

+resources (Teachers

+Lounge - Make & Take).

+With a continued lack of

+substitutes, the district

+continues to strategically vision ways to provide

+professional development

+and follow up to meet the

+needs of our teachers.